telerik/xaml-docs/common-localization.md

 ## Localization Using Custom Localization Manager

-The other way to localize your controls is to create a class that derives from the __LocalizationManager__ object and then override its __GetStringOverride()__ method.
-The logic is pretty simple; you just have to create a switch statement and return the correct translation for each resource key, as shown below:
+If you want to translate your controls to a language different from the default available ones, you will need to create a custom **LocalizationManager**.
+To do so, create a class that derives from __LocalizationManager__ and override its __GetStringOverride()__ method.
+The logic is pretty simple - you just have to create a switch statement and return the correct translation for each resource key, as shown below:

 {% if site.site_name == 'WPF' %}
 #### __[C#] Example 3: Overriding the LocalizationManager's GetStringOverride() method__